farkasrebus/OMSimulator/StepSizeController/Thermostat/README.md

 ## Extending the example

-We extended the Thermostat example with an additional monitoring system (see _MonitoredThermostat.lua_), to demonstrate the _chains of events_ usecase.
-Before turning the heating on the monitoring systems runs a few checks (in the form of sending messages among each other).
+We extended the Thermostat example with an additional monitoring system (see _MonitoredThermostat.lua_), to demonstrate the _chains of events_ and the _timed events_ usecases.
+Before turning the heating on the monitoring systems runs a few checks (in the form of FMUs sending messages among each other).
 While the first event is caught relatively late (depending on the current step size) the reactions are performed quickly, in the matter of miliseconds.
+The monitoring system also runs these checks every 180 seconds, to make sure the thermostat is operating properly - since this is a timed event, it is caught precisely.

+We also added indicator variables for dynamic treshold-crossing.